gcharang/KomodoPlatform-wiki/Be-a-marketmaker-or-LP-using-barterDEX-CLI.md

 ### Steps:

 #### client
 Use `./client &` to start barterDEX.
-Do **NOT** use `./run` unless you have liable connection from a datacenter or VPS.
+Do **NOT** use `./run` unless you have reliable fast connection from a datacenter or VPS.
 Don't change the file contents unless you know what you are doing.

 #### setpassphrase
 This API will set your passphrase and let you use the userpass value in every script.
 This is the second API/script you need to run.